 In this lab students will become familiar with the block diagrams and the modules on the EMONA Communication Board that are used for building communication systems.
 They will also learn how to use the various NI ELVIS III instruments to generate signals and take measurements.
 Students will connect various communication blocks and then investigate the signal characteristics.

 The activities in this lab demonstrate to students that the output of all communications systems can be described mathematically with equations, and that these equations can be modeled with electronic circuit blocks.
 Students will investigate the addition of two Sine wave signals using the Add module on the Emona Communication Board.
 They will investigate the output characteristic when the two input signals are the same and when they are out of phase.
 They will calculate the output signals and then compare the theoretical calculation with the measured signals.

 In this lab, students will investigate the frequency spectrum of common signals by using the FFT mode of the Oscilloscope and relate this to the signals in the time domain.
 By understanding the frequency domain characteristics of various signal types, we can further develop our ability to think in both the time AND frequency domain when considering signals.
 The two go hand in hand and it is essential for the engineer to be well versed in both.

 In this lab, students investigate two methods to recover an amplitude modulation (AM) signal in order to develop an understanding of the demodulation process in the time and frequency domain.
 First, students will generate an AM signal using data from a file, and then they will use the envelope detector method to recover the original message by connecting the AM signal to a rectifier and the low-pass filter module on the Emona Communication board.
 Next students use product detection method which requires some understanding of mathematics to recover the original signal.

 In this experiment, students will generate an SSB signal by implementing the mathmatical model for the phasing method.
 They will then use a product detector (with a stolen carrier) to recover the message.
-Coming Soon.